1.01 Competent and Diligent Representation

 7. Perhaps no professional shortcoming is more widely resented than procrastination.
 A client's interests often can be adversely affected by the passage of time or the change of conditions; in extreme instances, as when a lawyer overlooks a statute of limitations, the client's legal position may be destroyed.
 Under paragraph (b), a lawyer is subject to professional discipline for neglecting a particular legal matter as well as for frequent failures to carry out fully the obligations owed to one or more clients.
 A lawyer who acts in good faith is not subject to discipline, under those provisions for an isolated inadvertent or unskilled act or omission, tactical error, or error of judgment.
 Because delay can cause a client needless anxiety and undermine confidence in the lawyer's trustworthiness, there is a duty to communicate reasonably with clients; see Rule 1.03.

-8. Because of the vital role of lawyers in the legal process, each lawyer should strive to become and remain proficient and competent in the practice of law.
+8. Because of the vital role of lawyers in the legal process, each lawyer should strive to become and remain proficient and competent in the practice of law, including the benefits and risks associated wtih relevant technology.
 To maintain the requisite knowledge and skill of a competent practitioner, a lawyer should engage in continuing study and education.
 If a system of peer review has been established, the lawyer should consider making use of it in appropriate circumstances.
 Isolated instances of faulty conduct or decision should be identified for purposes of additional study or instruction.